jkwchui/2019-nCoV-info/docs/credits/README.md

 #### Bahasa Indonesia

-Translation and voice over by Cipto Yuwono
+Translation and voice over by Cipto Yuwono.